Skip to main content

 • What documentation do I need to register?

-Please visit our New to Our Office page for more information on accepted forms of disability documentation.
+Please visit our new students web page for more information on accepted forms of disability documentation.

 • Can I bring a support person into meetings with SAS?